wheelcomplex/quicktemplate/README.md

 # quicktemplate

-Fast, powerful, yet easy to use html template engine for Go.
+Fast, powerful, yet easy to use template engine for Go.
 Inspired by [mako templates](http://www.makotemplates.org/) philosophy.